 Chicago Cubs Baseball at Wrigley Field Address: 1060 W. Addison Street, Chicago, Illinois, 60613

 The Cubs play their home games at historic Wrigley Field, located in Chicago, Illinois.
-When filled to capacity, Wrigley holds more than 41,000 Cubs fans.
+Renovations to Wrigley Field in 2015 have pushed the capacity of the historic ballpark to over 42,000 Cubs fans.
 The oldest ballpark in the National League, Wrigley is unequivocally a must-see for any baseball fan.
 Head to the park to appreciate all the history that has taken place within the ivy covered walls.
 The Chicago Cubs dugout is on the Wrigley Field third base line in front of sections 12-16.
 Wrigley Field parking information is covered in our Cubs event guide.

 Cubs Cardinals is one of the best sporting events in the country.
 Fittingly the clubs first met in the 1885 World Series, and have been battling back and forth ever since.
 Both teams are in the top 5 in NL pennants and are two of the most accomplished clubs in baseball.
 This is one of the few original rivalries that has remained a divisional rivalry throughout realignment.
 Attending a game in this series is on the list of every baseball fan, and a highlight of every season.

 No baseball rivalry has divided a town like Cubs-White Sox.
 Known as the Crosstown Classic, residents of Chicago are broken up into two categories “North Siders” and “South Siders” based solely on allegiance to one of these teams.
 Played over 100 times since the first meeting in the 1906 World Series, this series is separated by only a few games.
 Baseball fans in the Midwest know this as one of the most fun matchups in interleague play, and it is probably the most exciting inner-city rivalry in baseball.